Application Models

 }

-response = app.create(payload)
+response = client.application.create(app_dict)

 Updating an Application